Hrovatin/Hrovatin.github.io/_posts/2026-07-07-clinical_trials.md

 media_subpath: /assets/img/2026-07-07-clinical_trials/
 image:
   path: robot.jpg
-  alt: <b>Developing new approaches that are ultimately adopted in clinical trials can feel like a wrestling through the thicket.</b><br><i>This image is AI generated.</i>
+  alt: <b>The path of translating new machine learning models from development into clinical trial practice can feel like wrestling through the thicket.</b><br><i>This image is AI generated.</i>
 math: true
 ---